 JITE: IIP has resonance for a wider audience than most scholarly journals as we seek to include educational practitioners, such as teachers and professional developers, in the debate on innovative practices.
 Researchers looking for new and cutting edge innovations that require further and more rigorous testing are also amongst our audience.

 All manuscripts are submitted and reviewed electronically.
 Feedback to authors is rapid and collegial.
-Our published authors have the advantage of both a quality print publication and the widespread readership that comes from publishing all articles online within a few weeks of acceptance.
+Our published authors have the advantage of the widespread readership that comes from publishing all articles online within a few weeks of acceptance.
 This approach ensures that JITE: Innovations articles are read and cited by the largest possible potential audience.

 The mission of the Journal of Information Technology Education: Innovations is to give our readers early notification of new and exciting developments in the use of information technology in educational practice.
 We achieve this by: